 Facilities at the beach are of a high standard, spotted with barbecue areas, playgrounds, shaded pergolas, outdoor showers, bathrooms, and the beach is Australian Surf Life Saver patrolled.
 In the warmer month’s stinger nets are installed for safe swimming.

 Undoubtedly one of Queensland’s more laid-back paradises within each reach of the top tourist attractions of Far North Queensland and wonderful family and dog-friendly.
 Check out Our Globetrotters essential Queensland road trip tips.

 Where the forest meets the sea, Four Mile Beach is a stunning sight from the lookout on top of Flagstaff Hill.
 A long golden beach with palm trees and coconut.
 This is exactly the type of beach most people think of when they think of tropical Australia.

 Stingers call the beach home from November to May, so while there is a swimming enclosure at the northern end, many people prefer to stroll on the beach rather than take a dip.
 However, the stinger net area is also croc proof, so if you want to swim here, I would certainly stick to the area.
 The familiar red and yellow flags will help you find the nets.

 This is the perfect walking beach, if you make it all the way to the southern end, you will find it joins the Mowbray River.

 A beach accessible wheelchair is available from Macrossan House, and delivery can be arranged to your hotel

-While tourism is the main industry in North Queensland they have managed to keep the resorts here low rise and mostly hidden by trees maintaining the look of a deserted paradise.
-There is a huge range of great places to stay here and it can be hard to make a choice.
+While tourism is the primary industry in North Queensland, they have kept the resorts here low rise and mostly hidden by trees, maintaining the look of a deserted paradise.
+There is an enormous range of great places to stay here and it’s hard to make a choice.
 We have written a guide to the pros and cons of the different areas to stay that might help

 Suggested by us!